 João Pedro Cachopo

-He was a Visiting Scholar at the Universität Potsdam (2008), Université Paris 8 (2009), Humboldt-Universität zu Berlin (2010), University of Durham (2012) and Columbia University in the City of New York (2015).
-He also served as an Invited Professor at the Pontifícia Universidade Católica do Rio de Janeiro (2016) and at the Universidade Federal de Campinas (2016).
-He has presented his work in Portugal, the USA, the UK, Ireland, Germany, France, Italy, and Poland.
-He is author of Verdade e Enigma: Ensaio sobre o pensamento estético de Adorno (Vendaval, 2013), which received the First Book Award from the Portuguese PEN Club in 2014, and co-edited Pensamento Crítico Contemporâneo (Edições 70, 2014) and Estética e Política entre as Artes (Edições 70, 2017).
-His work has also appeared in collective volumes and peer-reviewed journals such as Parrhesia: a Journal of Critical Philosophy, Opera Quarterly, and New German Critique.
-He translated into Portuguese Theodor W. Adorno, Georges Didi-Huberman and Jacques Rancière.
+He was a visiting scholar at the Universität Potsdam (2008), Université Paris 8 (2009), Humboldt-Universität zu Berlin (2010), University of Durham (2012) and Columbia University in the City of New York (2015).
+He also served as an invited professor at the Pontifícia Universidade Católica do Rio de Janeiro (2016) and the Universidade Estadual de Campinas (2016).
+He presented his work in Portugal, Brazil, the USA, the UK, Ireland, Germany, France, Italy, Poland, and Argentina.

-– CACHOPO, João Pedro.
-“Opera’s Screen Metamorphosis: The Survival of a Genre or a Matter of Translation”,The Opera Quarterly, vol. 30: 4 (2014), 315-329 [DOI: 10.1093/oq/kbu013]
+CACHOPO, João Pedro.
+“Opera’s Screen Metamorphosis: The Survival of a Genre or a Matter of Translation.”
+The Opera Quarterly, Vol. 30, No. 4 (2014), 315-329.
+[DOI: 10.1093/oq/kbu013]